browseraudit/browseraudit/README.md

 ## Development

-The recommended usage is to starts all the containers, then edit the `go`, `js`, `html` files in the repo, and the `go_app` container will watch for changes and build/deploy BrowserAudit automatically for you.
+The recommended usage is to start all the containers, then edit the `go`, `js`, `html` files in the repo, and the `go_app` container will watch for changes and build/deploy BrowserAudit automatically for you.
 If you'd like to integrate your changes with the main Browseraudit project, see the `CONTRIBUTING.md` file for details.

 ### Useful functions